What Are Meme Stocks?

 Don’t worry; I’m not about to go on a history lesson on cryptocurrencies with details of where David Chaum went to college.

-I want to center this piece of the article about how you can use bands to trade bitcoin.
+Instead, I want to center this piece of the article on how you can use bands to trade bitcoin.

 I was reading an article on Forbes, and it highlighted six volatile swings of bitcoin starting from November 2017 through March 2018.
 The swings vary from gains of 223% to losses of 40%.

-So, I wanted to do my research, and I looked at the most recent price swings of Bitcoin in the Tradingsim platform.
+Doing my research, I looked at some of these price swings of Bitcoin in the Tradingsim platform.